 The Bulgur kofte can be refrigerated for 2 to 3 days and can be served chilled.

-The answer is no. This Bulgur and lentil kofte are made with cooked bulgur and lentil and does not need to be fried or steamed.
+The answer is no. This Bulgur and lentil kofte is made with cooked bulgur and lentil and does not need to be fried or steamed.
 If preferred, we can pan-fry them to get a crisp exterior.

 More Turkish Recipes